 04 of 05

-Located in a distinctive teepee-shaped structure, the University of Wyoming's American Heritage Center collects and preserves historic documents, maps, and photographs.
+Located in a distinctive teepee-shaped structure, the University of Wyoming's American Heritage Center collects and preserves historical documents, maps, and photographs.
 While the facility serves scholars and researchers, it does have some exhibits available to the general public.
 This includes paintings by such prominent Western artists as Henry Farnys and Frederic Remington.Continue to 5 of 5 below.

 05 of 05